 A party is not required to disclose a document if it would tend to incriminate that party or if disclosure of the document would be detrimental to the public interest.
-Contributed by: Sam Dawson, Peter Sherwood, Denis Olarou and Jan Golaszewski, Carey Olsen

-6. INJUNCTIVE RELIEF
+6. Injunctive Relief

 6.1 Circumstances of Injunctive Relief

 A wide variety of injunctive relief may be obtained from the Cayman Islands courts, including the following.